What Is Estrostep?

 - Hepatic adenomas or benign liver tumors

-There is evidence of an association between the following conditions and the use of oral contraceptives, although additional confirmatory studies are needed:
+There is evidence of an association between the following conditions and the use of combined oral contraceptives, although additional confirmatory studies are needed:

 - Mesenteric thrombosis